 Annulments Are Not Easy.
 Seek Professional Help from an Experienced Long Island Divorce Lawyer

 As you can see, the grounds for annulment are much more specific and difficult to prove than the grounds for a divorce.
 Therefore, if you feel your marriage may fall into one of the above categories and are curious about further differences between divorce and annulment, it is important that you speak with your divorce attorney so he or she can properly advise you of the next step to take.
-Contact the experienced and compassionate divorce lawyers at Robert E. Hornberger, Esq., P.C. at 631-923-1910 for a free consultation to discuss your case.
+Contact the experienced and compassionate divorce lawyers at Hornberger Verbitsky, P.C. at 631-923-1910 for a free consultation to discuss your case.

 For more information about Divorce on Long Island, visit this page: Divorce Lawyers Answer Questions about Long Island Divorce